Sometimes those big pressure cookers are just way to big.

 Stovetop Pressure Cookers Are the Smallest

-The smallest pressure cooker I know of is the Hawkins CB15 Hard Anodized Pressure Cooker.
-It’s only 1.5 liters which is only a bit more than 1-quart!!
+So as I mentioned before, the smallest pressure cooker I know of is the Hawkins CB15 Hard Anodized Pressure Cooker.
+It's only 1.5 liters which is only a bit more than 1-quart!!

 Hawkins actually has a few really small pressure cookers, they have an older model 1.5 liter model and a couple 2 liter models as well.